FelipeMGR/MisticFy/Docs/en/Controllers.md

         }
 ```

-> Here we receive the songs the user wants to add to the playlist (their spotify id, wich would be something like: "spotify:track:7MXVkk9YMctZqd1Srtv4MB"), and the playlist ID that they want to update.
+ Here we receive the songs the user wants to add to the playlist (their spotify id, wich would be something like: "spotify:track:7MXVkk9YMctZqd1Srtv4MB"), and the playlist ID that they want to update.

-#### Important
+## Important:

-> _every endpoint check for any nullable value for both the user identification and their acess token.
+ _every endpoint check for any nullable value for both the user identification and their acess token.
 If one of them is null/invalid, a excpetion is throwed._